Norse Cosmology Part I: The Nine Realms Are Wrong

 It is perhaps strange that the idea of nine underworld homes wouldn't show up more often in more contexts.
 People die constantly in heroic poetry and sagas but they never go to nine underworld homes; they always just go to Hel (as long as they are not destined for Valhall, etc).
 One possible explanation for this could be that Hel is intended as an umbrella term for the underworld as a whole.
 In that case, no matter which specific "home" you finally landed in within Hel, you would still be in Hel.

 A survey of other well-attested Indo-European religions sharing ancient origins with Norse belief seems to reveal similar ideas.
 Indian religions, for example, have an overarching underworld called Patala, within which exist seven tiered realms.
-Given that the "nine homes" of Norse myth are "beneath Niflhel", and given the notion that a person can die out from one into another, it could be possible that these homes are are intended to be vertically tiered in some way as well.
+Given that the "nine homes" of Norse myth are "beneath Niflhel", and given the notion that a person can die out from one into another, it could be possible that these homes are intended to be vertically tiered in some way as well.
 Even Tartarus exists beneath Hades.

 But let's stop here before I get too far into conjecture.
 Comparative studies will probably yield more information for someone more versed in other mythologies than myself.
 My main point here is to illustrate that when we take the time to examine the words written in the source language of our source material (rather than relying on someone else to do it for us), we may discover that the clues are pointing in a very different direction than we originally suspected.